Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 NRS 493.115

-Unmanned Aerial Vehicles: Operation by Public Agency; DJI and Covered-UAS Prohibition
+Unmanned Aerial Vehicles: Operation by Public Agency

 General